Makster04/Phase_3_Project/asdfasdf.md

 **Criteria for Tech Hub (Updated):**
 - **Number of Entry-Level Tech Jobs:** The volume of jobs specifically for entry-level tech professionals, such as junior developer roles, IT support, data analysts, etc.
-- **Availability of Tech Training Programs:** The presence of local boot camps, tech meetups, internships, and programs aimed at first-entry professionals.
 - **Entry-Level Salary Levels:** Cities offering competitive salaries for entry-level tech professionals while adjusting for cost of living.
 - **Employer Focus on Hiring Juniors:** Percentage of tech companies in the city specifically hiring junior tech talent and supporting early career professionals.